SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 ### Providers

 Terraform makes use of *providers* to connect the Terraform engine to the supported cloud platform.
-Other than a cloud platform, there are other things that can be considered a provider, such as platform-as-a-service (PaaS) (e.g., Kubernetes) and other software-as-a-service (SaaS).
+Other than a cloud platform, other things can be considered a provider, such as platform-as-a-service (PaaS) (e.g., Kubernetes) and other software-as-a-service (SaaS).

 It's a *Terraform plugin* that serves as a *translation layer*, allowing Terraform to communicate with a variety of cloud providers, databases, and services.